 Update: January 5, 2022 — Coming full circle in the use of low-dose oral Minoxidil (LDOM) in the treatment of alopecia.

-The biggest new update was initiated yesterday by “Nik” on our Discord group.
-He mentioned how sublingual Minoxidil (3 mg/day in one go) was superior to oral Minoxidil in growing hair amongst his friends.
+Recently, “Nik” on our Discord group mentioned how sublingual Minoxidil (3 mg/day) was superior to oral Minoxidil in growing hair amongst his friends.
 Make sure to read my past post on Minoxidil as a sublingual tablet.

 He then linked to this 2020 report on 64 patients where the dose was only 0.45 mg/day.
 The author is Dr. Rodney Sinclair of Australia, who I cover in detail at the bottom of this post.
-I posted about this on Twitter, and Dr. Corralo from Spain responded with an interesting comment.
+I posted about this on Twitter, and Dr. Corralo and Dr. Bhoyrul responded with very interesting comments:

 Upon further research, I also found this newer August 2021 report from Dr. Sinclair.
 It entails a Phase 1B clinical trial, which is very encouraging news.
 Detailed summary from October 2021 can be read here.
 The interest in oral Minoxidil for hair growth has really taken of during the past few years.
 Online anecdotes indicate superiority over topical Minoxidil, but I am not yet 100 percent certain.